-Scotch whisky made from malts dates back to 1494 to Friar John Cor and his fellow friars.
+Making Scotch whisky from malts dates back to 1494 to Friar John Cor and his fellow friars.
 Until the mid-1800s, nearly all Scotches were single-malt.
-Then, Andrew Usher came up with the idea of mixing malt whisky and grain whisky to create blended Scotch whisky.
-A blended whisky can have many (up to 50) different types of malt whiskies blended with grain whisky (from cereals).
+Then Andrew Usher came up with the idea of mixing malt whisky and grain whisky to create blended Scotch whisky.
+Here's how the process works:

-- 1. The first stage of making Scotch whisky is the malting of barley.
-The barley is soaked and dried for germination.
+- 1. The barley is malted, or soaked and dried for germination.
 During this period, the starch in the barley converts to fermentable sugar. - 2.
 To stop the germination, the malted barley is smoked, usually over peat fires in open malt kilns, giving Scotch whisky its smoky taste. - 3.
-Then the barley is mixed with water and yeast.
+The barley is mixed with water and yeast.
 Fermentation takes place, and alcohol is the result.
-This liquid is then usually pumped into stills and double-distilled until the correct proof is attained. - 4.
-After distillation, the whisky is placed in used American oak wine or bourbon barrels and then aged by law for a minimum of three years.
+This liquid is then usually pumped into stills and doubledistilled until the correct proof is attained.
+(Chapter 5 has details on proof.) - 4.
+After distillation, the whisky is typically placed in used American oak wine or bourbon barrels (some distillers use sherry casks or wood from other countries); these are then aged by law for a minimum of three years.
 Most Scotch whiskies age from five to ten years, sometimes much longer.
-It's said that the longer a whisky ages, the smoother it becomes.
+It's said that the longer a whisky ages in the barrel, the smoother it becomes.